SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Seal Speed: 13

 Effects:
-This inflicts a \-1 visibility penalty which increases every 10 IC until reaching \-10; 10 IC after that, it dissipates entirely.
-It can be dodged.
+This inflicts a -1 visibility penalty which increases every 10 IC until reaching -10; 10 IC after that, it dissipates entirely.
+It can not  be dodged.

-The application of an area-of-effect attack will destroy the crows, if it actually hits this technique's victim.
+The application of an area-of-effect that deals damage to the target will destroy the crows.

 ### **Kawara Shuriken \- Roof Tile Shuriken**